-Do you hate it when your cat comes to you, sniffs your nose in greeting, then turns his back on you and sticks his butt right in your face?
+Do you love it when your cat comes to you and sniffs your nose in a greeting?
+But what if they turn a back on you and stick their butt right in your face?
 Is that impolite or what?

 Well, actually, it is extremely polite and shows the great respect and trust he has in you.
 Not all cat owners are lucky enough to get such appreciation.

 This weird behavior comes from the way cats communicate with each other.
 In the cat world, presenting the butt with the tail turned upward means, “No kidding, I’m here, you can see me, take a whiff.”
 Scent is way more important for communication in the animal world than it is for us.

 A cat will scent-mark his territory, especially where it overlaps with other cats’ territories, and from these marks, other cats can sniff out useful information about the author.
 If two cats meet, this mode of communication gives way to visuals.
 At the same time smells are a great way for cats to learn about each other.